trychlos/pwix-tolert/README.md

 Package is very simple, has a single configuration option:

+- `stackFromTop`

+    Whether the messages are stackable from the top of the screen ?

+    Defauts to `true`.

+    When `false`, messages are stacked from the bottom of the screen.

 - `timeout`

     The timeout, in ms, to erase the displayed message.